Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

-The following paragraphs group the papers based on a simple causal graph as seen in Fig.~\ref{simplecg}.
-The input features are divided into causal and non-causal features.
-Auxiliary variables are used to seperate causal and non-causal features.
-The final goal is to recover causal features and build invariant classifiers on top of these representations.
-The authors in~\cite{heinze2017conditional,trivedi2021contrastive,mahajan2021domain} aim to utilize auxiliary variables (such as the person in an image) to separate causal from non-causal features, and learn the representations accordingly.
+A range of variables utilize auxiliary variables to aid the disentanglement process.
+For instance, in the task of image classification, auxiliary variables could be additional cues about the object, or they could be background variables indicating the image background.
+Thus, auxiliary variables can aid in distinguishing causal and non-causal features.
+The authors in~\cite{heinze2017conditional,trivedi2021contrastive,mahajan2021domain} aim to utilize auxiliary variables to separate causal from non-causal features, and learn the representations accordingly.
 For example, in grouped observations for certain datasets the same object (ID) is seen under multiple situations~\cite{heinze2017conditional}, which can guide the prediction to be based more on the latent core (causal) characteristics and less on the latent style (non-causal) features by penalizing between-object variance of the prediction less than variation for the same object.
-The authors~\cite{heinze2017conditional} contend that direct interventions on style elements frequently result in the creation of a new domain.
+The authors of~\cite{heinze2017conditional} contend that direct interventions on style elements frequently result in the creation of a new domain.
 So, if $F_0$ represents the joint distribution of the $(ID, Y, X^{style})$ in the training distribution, then intervening on $X^{style}$ yields a new joint distribution of the $(\mathrm{ID}, Y, \tilde{X}^{style})$ indicated by $F$.
 As a result, we obtain the following class of distributions:

 where $D_{\text{style}}(F_{0}, F)$ is the distance between the two distributions.
 The primary goal is to optimize a worst-case loss over this distribution class.
 This loss can be formulated as,

 For arbitrary strong interventions on the style features, the loss would be given by,